intrepidcs/eeacom-docs/docs/pdus/n-pdus.md

 # 5.8 N PDUs

-Whenever the PDU is in layers below PDUR and above the Communication Drivers layer  then it is called N-PDU.
+Whenever the PDU is in layers below PDUR and above Communication Drivers layer then its called N-PDU.

 Add N PDU → Short Name→ Length→ Save.

 <div class="text--center">